 Academic background in Arts History.
 Continuing education in the field. #artlover

-Proud of and accountable for even the last comma in our work.
+Proud of and accountable for even the last comma in my work.

 #art #translation #xl8 #museums

-In our last post we addressed the issue of whether or not translation of their content and resources is something museums should be considering, not only as a way to really engage their current audiences, but also as a strategy to attract new ones.
-But depending on a museum’s objective, there might be different approaches to museum translation: A minimal approach to museum translation: maps The […]
+In our last post we discussed whether or not museums should consider translating their content, not only as a way to really engage their current audiences, but also as a strategy to attract new ones.
+However, depending on the museum’s objectives, there might be different approaches to museum translation: A minimal approach to museum translation: maps The […]

 Any discussion about the linguistic needs of institutions like museums should start with one question: What are museums for?
 Or should we say, Who are museums for?
-As a translator, I’ve devoted the last few years of my career to translating content into Spanish for museums in the US —and all of those end clients […]
+As a translator, I’ve spent the last few years of my career to translating content into Spanish for museums in the US.
+So it’s out there, the […]